 This Melbourne hotel is only 25 km from Melbourne Airport and is convenient to most city attractions around the city center.
 It is within walking distance to the Melbourne Cricket Ground (MCG), home of the Australian Football League (AFL), and test cricket, the world-renowned Tutankhamen exhibition at Melbourne Museum, and the best boutique shopping, cafes, restaurants, and theatre districts.

 Noteworthy features of this hotel are the Aesop toiletries (which smell wonderful of orange and Christmas and really work, their hand cream is amazing!) and the fact that this is one of the few Park Hyatt hotels in the world with an executive club lounge.

-The club lounge is very large and feels a little dated but it very good nonetheless.
+The club lounge is very large and feels a little dated, but it is very good nonetheless.
 The lounge has soft drinks, coffee, and cookies available throughout the day, including cans and big jugs of juice.
-The evening snacks include nuts, cheese, cold cuts, smoked salmon, bread, veggies, and cakes plus a couple of hot dishes.
+The evening snacks include nuts, cheese, cold cuts, smoked salmon, bread, veggies, and cakes, plus a couple of hot dishes.
 There’s also breakfast in the morning.